Technically, The Characters In 'Stateless' Are Only Inspired By Real People

-A German flight attendant, an Afghan father, a security guard, and a bureaucrat all cross paths at an Australian immigration detention centre in Stateless, which premiered on Netflix July 8.
-The Australian series focuses on the horrors that can occur for refugees, for immigrants, and in detention centres.
-While the miniseries already aired in Australia, it's a topic that will certainly be compelling for audiences around the world now that Stateless is on Netflix.
+A German flight attendant, an Afghan father, a security guard, and a bureaucrat all cross paths at an Australian immigration detention center in Stateless, which premiered on Netflix July 8.
+The Australian series focuses on the horrors that can occur for refugees, for immigrants, and in detention centers.
+While the miniseries already aired in Australia, it's a topic that will certainly be compelling for American viewers and audiences around the world now that Stateless is on Netflix.

 The six-episode series, created by Cate Blanchett, Tony Ayres, and Elise McCredie, is inspired by the true story of Cornelia Rau.
 Rau is a German woman and Australian permanent resident who was wrongly detained at an Australian prison and a detention center for 10 months in 2004.
 Rau's schizophrenia and bipolar disorder diagnoses played a role in her detainment.
 The character based on Rau, Sofie, is played by The Handmaid's Tale star Yvonne Strahovski.